anandka/Learning/Kubernetes Revision.md

 - K8s also uses taints as internal mechanism for kubernetes to work
   - Example master nodes are tainted to run only master components
   - Whenever a node is unhealthy/unreachable or having any other issues/pressure like cpu,memory,io,pid .
-K8s internally sets taits to reflect the node behaviour
+K8s internally sets taints to reflect the node behaviour
   - Based on this taints scheduler determines if pods are to be sent to these nodes or not!
-So in short unhealty status of node is reflected to scheduler via Taints!
+So in short unhealthy status of node is reflected to scheduler via Taints!

 ~~~
  kubectl describe node kubemaster | grep taint

- o/p should be something like>> node-role.kubernetes.io/master:NoSchedule
+ # o/p should be something like>> node-role.kubernetes.io/master:NoSchedule
 ~~~

 - Adding and removing taints